Overseas teacher recruitment

 - Become an accredited employer – Immigration NZ(external link)

-- Apply for a job check after having advertised the role in NZ – Immigration NZ(external link)
+- Apply for a job check after having advertised the role in NZ – Immigration NZ(external link) (also see information on Green List roles below)

 - Ask the migrant to apply for their visa – Immigration NZ(external link)